 I’ll share my photos from there in here so after reading all of my babble you’ll get photo evidence as well

-My New years Eve and New Year was incredible and I can only hope that the rest of 2018 would go as nicely.
+My New Years’ Eve and New Year were incredible and I can only hope that the rest of 2018 would go as nicely.